miguelrazevedo/discord-twitter/README.md

 # Discord-Twitter

-This discord bot is currently checking how many tweets a user liked/retweeted in a specific Twitter account
+This discord bot is currently checking how many tweets a user liked/retweeted in a specific Twitter account with [Node Twitter API V2](https://github.com/PLhery/node-twitter-api-v2)

 ### Installation